windwalker-io/framework/src/Database/README.md

 #### loadAll

-Load all data as objects.
+Using the query we set to load all data as objects, wrap it by an array.

 ``` php
 $db = DatabaseFactory::getDbo();